bmeviauac01/datadriven/docs/en/homework/adonet/index.md

     If you are using `dotnet cli` to run the tests, make sure to display the test names too.
 Use the `-v n` command line switch to set detailed logging.

     The image does not need to show the exact same source code that you submit; there can be some minor changes.
 If the tests run successfully and you create the screenshot, then later you make some **minor** change to the source, there is no need for you to update the screenshot.

+!!! danger "YOU ARE NOT FINISHED"
+    After pushing your code to the `solution` branch, create a PR and assign your instructor (github username: `akosdudas`) to it! (more details: on the [assignment submission](../GitHub.md) page)

 ## Exercise 2 optional: Optimistic concurrency handling (0 points)